Moringa (genus): Leaves

 Leaves are typically pinnately compound with entire margins.

 Flowers

 Flowers may be either bilaterally or radially symmetric.
 Bottle trees typically produce small, radially symmetric flowers, while other members of the genus produce radially symmetric flowers.
 Most flowers range in color from white to cream to brown with the notable exception of M. longituba which produces bright red flowers.

 Fruit

-Fruits are typically elongate, slender, 3-valved "pods" resembling an indehiscent silique (in contrast with a true dehiscent silique).
+Fruits are typically elongated, slender, 3-valved "pods" resembling an indehiscent silique (in contrast with a true dehiscent silique).
 Fruits of M. oleifera (drumstick), are a major agricultural product of India, eaten as a vegetable and used for traditional medicine.

 Phytochemistry

 Moringa contain a number of sulfurous biochemical compounds called "mustard-oil glycosides" or glucosinolates commonly found in cruciferous vegetables of Brassicaceae.
 Benzyl glucosinolate along with family-specific glucomoringin and glucosoonjnain have been detected from various Moringa species and are thought to be the cause of the bitter taste in some Moringa leaves.